Flu vaccine at school and near you

 Children are at high risk for catching and spreading the flu.
 When we protect kids from the flu, everyone stays healthier!

 With the help of the Pierce County Medical Reserve Corps, we provide flu immunization clinics at several—but not all—schools in Pierce County.
 Please call your child's school for more information.
-If your child’s school doesn’t offer a flu clinic, check the monthly immunization calendar to find free immunization sites in the community.
+If your child’s school doesn’t offer a flu clinic, check the free children's immunization calendar to find free immunization sites in the community.

 Why does my child need the flu vaccine?

 - It is a safe and effective way to prevent the flu.

 - Children miss fewer days of school because of illness.